 Which London borough has the highest percentage of accessible tube stations?

 It was revealed that Greenwich secured the title as the London borough with the highest percentage of accessible tube stations.
-Although the borough only has one tube station, this is reflective of its area size of 18.28 square metres.
+Although the borough has only one tube station, this reflects its area of 18.28 square metres.
 So one tube station is accessible, meaning they scored an impressive 10.0/10.

-Barking and Dagenham landed a spot in second place with three out of the five tube stations in the area being accessible, giving the location an accessible tube stations score of 9.7/10 and an accessibility percentage of 60.00%.
+Barking and Dagenham landed in second place, with three of the five tube stations in the area accessible, giving the location an accessible tube stations score of 9.7/10 and an accessibility percentage of 60.00%.

-Finishing up the top three is Newham, with four out of the seven tube stations being easily accessible for disabled travellers.
-This gave the borough a score of 9.4/10 and a percentage of 57.14% for its accessible tube stations.
+Finishing up the top three is Newham, with four of the seven tube stations easily accessible to disabled travellers.
+This gave the borough a score of 9.4/10 and a 57.14% rating for its accessible tube stations.

 Which London borough has the highest percentage of budget-friendly supermarkets in the area?

-In first place was the borough of Tower Hamlets with a winning score of 10.0/10, as a result of having eight Lidl stores and three ASDA stores for shoppers to choose from.
+In first place was the borough of Tower Hamlets, with a winning score of 10.0/10, thanks to eight Lidl stores and three ASDA stores for shoppers to choose from.
 With 11 cheaper supermarkets in total, that means there are 1.44 cheaper supermarkets per square metre in this borough.

-Shoppers looking to save on their food shop should pay Hackney a visit, as it emerges in third place with a score of 9.4/10.
-Unfortunately, there are no ASDAs or Aldi stores in this borough, so shoppers’ will need to be a fan of Lidl with a whopping nine stores!
+Shoppers looking to save on their food shop should pay Hackney a visit, as it ranks third with a score of 9.4/10.
+Unfortunately, there are no ASDA or Aldi stores in this borough, so shoppers will need to be fans of Lidl, which has an impressive nine locations!
 Overall, this equates to 1.22 cheaper supermarkets per square metre in Hackney.

-Bromley is revealed as the worst location to do an affordable food shop with a disappointing score of 0.0/10.
-With a total area size of 57.97 square metres, Bromley only has two cheaper supermarkets, equating to 0.03 cheaper supermarkets per square metre.
+Bromley is revealed as the worst place for an affordable food shop, with a disappointing score of 0.0/10.
+With a total area of 57.97 square metres, Bromley has only two cheaper supermarkets, equating to 0.03 cheaper supermarkets per square metre.

 Which London borough has the most cost-effective and convenient travel options?